ethereum/remix-project/docs/analysis_tab.rst

 ========

 This section gives information about the last compilation.
-A new analysis is by default run at each compilation.
+By default, a new analysis is run at each compilation.

-It gives detailed information about the contract code and is a good way to avoid code mistakes and enforce best practices.
+The analysis tab gives detailed information about the contract code.
+It can help you avoid code mistakes and to enforce best practices.

 .. image:: images/remix_analysistab.png

-Here the list of analyzers:
+Here is the list of analyzers:

     - Security:
-        - Transaction origin: Warn if tx.origin is used
+        - Transaction origin: Warns if tx.origin is used
         - Check effects: Avoid potential reentrancy bugs
         - Inline assembly: Use of Inline Assembly
         - Block timestamp: Semantics maybe unclear